0xDeeep/dotfile/README.md

 cd ~/dotfiles && ./install.sh
 ```

-> Use at your own risk.
+> Trust but verify.
+Use at your own risk.